 If you’ve done very much sewing for our small vinyl friends (aka dolls), you have run across a pattern or two that asks you to turn something inside out.
 I do it all the time in my patterns!
 The clean finish you get from a fully lined bodice gives your doll clothes a more realistic and finished look.
 And usually, the pieces you need to turn are the straps, like in the HalterAlls, Boardwalk Boutique, Easy Up! or Backyard Bibs patterns.
 Maybe you are looking at tiny shoulders for a bodice, like the Popsicle Top or Bloomer Buddies, esp. for smaller dolls.
 And you look at that tiny little piece you so lovingly cut from the special fabric and think, “Huh?
 Seriously?”
-I want to share one of my favorite products with you, as well as show you, step by step, how to use them.
+I want to share one of my favorite products with you, as well as show you, step by step, how to use it.

 Introducing: Fasturn Fabric Turners!.
-This set, available on Amazon, is the one I have.
-I bought it at least 19 years ago (rough estimation based on military housing assignment and ages of children that were around at that time).
+This set, available on Amazon, is basically the same one I have.
+I bought it at least 19 years ago.
 I love these things!!
 I think I bought them at the time for two reasons- I love sewing gadgets, and I thought I might be making purses. 🙂 Today, I use them daily when I sew; I honestly would be lost without them!
-I use them to turn the straps on Boardwalk Boutique halter tops and HalterAlls.
+I use them to turn the straps on Boardwalk Boutique halter tops and HalterAlls, and Backyard Bibs.
 I use them every time I make a Popsicle Top, a Sugar n Spice pinafore, or a Bloomer Buddies top.
 If you make the investment in these, you won’t regret it!
 No more safety pins, ripped seams, and frayed edges!
 I promise!

-Sure,they don’t look like much.
+Sure, they don’t look like much.
 Brass tubes and some wire “thingy”s; okay, wire hooks if you will.
-They come in sets of six sizes.
+They come in sets of three or six sizes.
 Here’s a step by step break down of how to use them to turn a doll’s bodice (like Bloomer Buddies, Sugar n Spice, Popsicle Top etc.) or turning a doll strap like Easy Up!, Backyard Bibs, or HalterAlls especially for smaller dolls.
 The smaller the doll size, the harder it is to turn the bodice or strap.
 Instructions are beneath each set of pictures.
 (Please note, these photos were taken of a 14 inch doll sized WellieWishers™ top.) .
 The steps match the photo numbers.

-2. Choose the largest Fasturn tube that will slide into the opening or strap.
+2. Choose the largest Fasturn tube that will easily slide into the opening or strap.

-4. Feed a wire hook into the tube (make sure it’s longer than your tube is- there are two sizes of hooks) and fold the fabric over the opening in a single layer, turning the wire in a clockwise direction to “screw” it out the top through your fabric.
+4. Feed a wire hook into the tube (make sure it’s longer than your tube is- there are two sizes of hooks) and fold the end of the fabric over the opening in a single layer, turning the wire in a clockwise direction to “screw” it out the top through your fabric.
 The fabric is now hooked.

 5. Ensure the top of the wire doesn’t catch on the side of the tube, (I guide it with my finger as I start to pull) and slowly pull the fabric into the tube, pulling gently towards you.

 6. As you pull, the fabric will start to feed into the tube and resist a bit.
-Pull about 1-2 inches (until it feels like you may be forcing it) and then pull your fabric back up over the tube to expose the part you are pulling out.
+Pull about 1-2 inches (until it feels like you may be forcing it) and then pull your fabric back up over the tube (right side out) to expose the part you are pulling out.
 (Note, most straps will simply turn right side out as you continue to pull.)

 7. Now you can see what you are doing more clearly; pull the tube towards you and away from your fabric. (the hook is still secured to the fabric.)